since 2004

 RadReads: Revolutionary Voices

-In LGBTQ issues, censorship, youth on November 15, 2008 at 7:51 pm
+In censorship, LGBTQ issues, youth on November 15, 2008 at 7:51 pm

 It’s a dubious honor to be the author/editor of a banned book.
 My first book, Revolutionary Voices: A Multicultural Queer Youth Anthology (Alyson, 2000), was banned by the Texas Youth Commission in 2004.
 According to TYC the book is “inconsistent with the educational goals of the state.”
 Makes you wonder what these goals are when a book written to break the isolation many young people feel is considered too dangerous.